jsocol/dataloader/README.md

-# restdataloader
+# dataloader

-`restdataloader` helps avoid N+1 lookups by collapsing a set of individual lookups by key into a single list lookup.
+`dataloader` helps avoid N+1 lookups by collapsing a set of individual lookups by key into a single list lookup.
 For example, when loading several nested resources of the same type, or when loading nested resources in a list.
 It is inspired by the "Data Loader" pattern in GraphQL, but intended to be used in a wider range of situations.

+See the [examples directory](./examples/) for more complete examples and demonstrations.

-## Quickstart
+## Quick Start

 ```go
 type Author struct {